“BECAUSE OF MANY SUNS”

 While each artistic medium will be equally considered, the selection criteria will take into specific account the artist’s trajectory (primarily focusing on those artists who started exhibiting professionally within the last ten years), and the price of the work presented at Art-o-rama (equal or less than €5000).

-According to this, a jury made up of collector Sveva Taurisano and independent curator Carolina Ciuti will first shortlist the candidates and then announce the final recipient of the Acquisition Award at a ceremony to be held on the premises of Art-o-rama.
+A jury made up of collector Sveva Taurisano, Bruno Bolfo and independent curator Carolina Ciuti will first shortlist the candidates and then announce the final recipient of the Acquisition Award at a ceremony to be held on the premises of Art-o-rama.

 Alongside the acquisition, CollezioneTaurisano will commission an emerging curator, art writer or researcher to write an essay on the creative practice of the winning artist.
 Published on the collection’s website here, the essay will function as a trigger of professional exchange, and as a tool to disseminate the artist’s ideas internationally.